February 21 2020 / Living

 How to choose artwork

 Above all else, an art collection is about telling a story.
 We don’t believe that specific artwork or paintings will date; in fact, quite the opposite.
 If a piece of art carries with it meaning and a story behind it, then it should be displayed in your home.
-It may embody happy memories, feature depictions of people close to your heart or simple bring joy every time you look at it.
+It may embody happy memories, feature depictions of people close to your heart or simply bring joy every time you look at it.
 With this in mind, we say be led by your emotions, and not what is en vogue at the time.

 How to incorporate artwork into your home